adityagodbole/adityagodbole.github.io/_posts/2015-06-21-golang-generics.md

-Date: 25 March 2015
+---
-Title: Golang generics via code generation using the C preprocessor
+title: Golang generics via code generation using the C preprocessor
+---

 _This post is a followup to a talk I gave at the Pune golang meetup on using the C pre-processor to generate code to implement a poor man's generics.
 If you are familiar with the generics problem, feel free to jump to the cpp solution below._